| Samia Henni

 Born in Algiers, Algeria.

-She is an architect and an architectural historian and theorist who works at the intersection of architecture, planning, colonial practices, and military operations from the 18th century up to the present days.
-Her book Architecture of Counterrevolution: The French Army in Northern Algeria (Zurich: gta Verlag, September 2017) examines French colonial territorial transformations and spatial counterinsurgency measures in Algeria under colonial rule during the Algerian Revolution (1954-1962).
+She is an architect and an architectural historian and theorist who works at the intersection of architecture, planning, colonial practices, and military operations from the first European colonization to the present.
+Her book Architecture of Counterrevolution: The French Army in Northern Algeria (Zurich: gta Verlag, 2017) examines French colonial territorial transformations and spatial counterinsurgency measures in Algeria under colonial rule during the Algerian Revolution (1954-1962).
 The book discusses the complicity of architecture and planning in strategies of offense, defense, control, and surveillance.

 She is the editor of the second issue of gta papers entitled War Zones (Zurich: gta Verlag, 2019), in which she examines the design of the militarization of cities since World War II, and specifically after the events of September 11, 2001.
 She writes about the effects of colonialism on planning and housing development ("Black Color and 'Negro Village:' Why Skin Color Still Matters in Architecture?"
 Trans Magazin, 30), on population resettlements ("On the Spaces of Guerre Moderne," Footprint, 19), on women's lives ("How to Frenchify Algerian Women: On Domestic Spaces and Women's Agency during the French War in Algeria," forthcoming book chapter in Productive Universals, Specific Situations: Analysis and Intervention in Art, Architecture, Design and Urbanism.
 Berlin: Sternberg Press, 2018), and on language ("What the Hell Do They Mean When They Say 'Independence'?" written and read for Barby Asante, broadcasted at the Diaspora Pavilion, 57th Art Exhibition, Venice Biennial.